awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 }
 ```

+#### Configure HTTPS over port 443 during installation<a name="configure-https-port-443-installer"></a>

+You can configure HTTPS over port 443 when you install the AWS IoT Greengrass Core software on a core device\.
+Use the `--init-config` installer argument to configure HTTPS over port 443\.
+You can specify this argument when you install with [manual provisioning](manual-installation.md), [fleet provisioning](fleet-provisioning.md), or [custom provisioning](custom-provisioning.md)\.

 ### Configure a network proxy<a name="configure-network-proxy"></a>

-Follow the procedure in this section to configure Greengrass core devices to connect to the internet through an HTTP or HTTPS network proxy\.
+Follow a procedure in this section to configure Greengrass core devices to connect to the internet through an HTTP or HTTPS network proxy\.
 For more information about the endpoints and ports that core devices use, see [Allow device traffic through a proxy or firewall](allow-device-traffic.md)\.

 **Important**
 If your core device runs a version of the [Greengrass nucleus](greengrass-nucleus-component.md) earlier than v2\.4\.0, your device's role must allow the following permissions to use a network proxy: